Andrettin/Wyrmsun/readme.txt

 - The encyclopedia now displays the class of units, buildings and technologies.
 - The tech tree is now brought up when finishing a scenario, if the civilization you played that scenario with has unspent technology points.
 - Added popups for buttons.
+- Maximum number of selectable units is now 36 (up from 18).

 * Quests
 - Added The Battle of Magetobria quest.